telekom-mms/ansible-collection-acme/roles/letsencrypt/README.md

 ## http-challenge

-The validation via http-challenge currently supports the usage of a local path at the webserver and also an AWS S3 bucket to safe the hashfiles
+The validation via http-challenge currently supports the usage of a local path at the webserver and also an AWS S3 bucket to safe the hashfiles.

 ### local path
 When using a local path at the webserver you have to ensure that this file is reachable by your configured vhost(s)